TienMPhan/TienMPhan.github.io/_posts/2020-08-04-processing-3-with-intelliJ-IDEA.md

 Honestly, Processing IDE is fine to work with but the missing of auto-completion is a bit annoying and considered not productive.

 There's no doubt that IntelliJ IDEA has the most productive coding assitance, which helps us stay focused on ideas rather than dealing with typos, errors or syntax...
-So, getting Processing 3 worked with IntelliJ IDEA is worth to try.
+So, getting Processing 3 to work with IntelliJ IDEA is worth to try.

 There are a lot of workarounds, below is based on an [answer](https://stackoverflow.com/questions/36765288/how-to-use-processing-3-on-intellij-idea) from __stackoverflow__: